streamlux/pulsebanner/README.md

 If you are dumb enough to do this on windows inside of wsl (like me) here is the steps

+If it is just a problem with chromium not being installed, follow this tutorial to install it inside WSL https://scottspence.com/posts/use-chrome-in-ubuntu-wsl

 1. Follow these instructions to install ffmpeg and all additional requirements for linux https://www.remotion.dev/docs/#additional-step-for-linux-users
 2. Install chromium-browser in wsl `sudo apt-get install chromium-browser`
 3. Make sure puppeteer is installed `npm install puppeteer`